Benjamin-Riordan/PP1_Kawazaki_NINJA/README.md

 * [Favicon.io](https://favicon.io/) To create favicon.
 * [Am I Responsive?](https://ui.dev/amiresponsive) To show the website image on a range of devices.
 * [Shields.io](https://shields.io/) To add badges to the README
+* [Remove.bg](https://www.remove.bg/) to remove background from images

 ---
-## Testing
+# Testing

-Throught the build proceese i used google dev tools to always check how resposive my page was , and how any chnage would look ,
+Throught the build proceese i used google dev tools to always check how resposive my page was , and how any chnage would look

 My procees was as follows -